nandekonst/userdocs/get-started.md

 ## Copy URL
-You can make CRUD operations on your data using the API URL:
+You can make CRUD operations on your data using the API URL.
+FOperating on datasets using the SDK only requires your project ID and your user name and password

 ![copy_url](/copy_url.png "Copy URL")